 The Nikon D3500 is the only DSLR in this list.
 Why?
 Well, these cameras – which differ from mirrorless rivals with their optical viewfinders – are slowly being phased out by many of the leading camera manufacturers, in favor of more advanced mirrorless models.
 But if photography is your main pursuit and video specs really aren’t important, the Nikon D3500 is a fantastic, low-budget beginner camera choice.
 Housing a top quality 24.2MP APS-C sensor, the D3500 can capture detailed, tone-rich images.

 At a glance it appears low on features, but the Nikon D3500 includes a super handy dedicated Guide Mode that sits on its dial.
-Guide Mode is a basic virtual photography tutor that will walk you through all of the camera’s functions, including in-camera photo editing.
+Guide Mode, a basic virtual photography tutor, has proven to be a valuable feature for beginners during our testing.
+If you're a noice, trust that it will walk you through all of the camera’s functions, including in-camera photo editing.
 It can be tailored to provide full assistance, or allow for more advanced control as you grow in confidence and experience.

 There are two kit lenses available with the D3500, but we recommend that you opt for the DX 18-55 VR kit lens.
 VR stands for Vibration Reduction and it costs a fraction more than the other option.
 But with VR stabilization enabled, you’ll get better shots handheld, especially in low-light conditions.